9mbs/reddit-slackbot/readme.md

 ## Start here :wave:

-This applicaiton was built to experiment with Slacks Bolt library.
+This application was built to experiment with Slacks Bolt library.
 It is simply a fun proof of concept. 🎆

 ## Local Setup